john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 logs/
 ```

-If, for some reason, we might want to put code in the `/logs/` dir, but we want to specifically only want to have Git ignore the log files in that directory:
+If, for some reason, we might want to put code in the `/logs/` dir, but we want to specifically only want to have Git ignore only the log files in that directory:

 ```
 logs/*.log